johangeorge10/MyBus/README.md

 ->BUG FIX in AdminPage , add , edit ,delete bus scheddule,autodelete bus schedule , bugs with active and inactive buses ->Different Schedule for the Same BUS

+limitation :
-limitation :1 bus 1 schedule/day
+:1 bus 1 schedule/day
+:REFRESH required for loading new added bus in buses.php :loading to maindash after each saving in admin pages.
+:deleted bus need 2 times to delete
+:sussy overloaading saving in buses.php when alloted route using routing and saving it as active makes 2 bus info in the table bus info
+:Every Bus runs everyday